Kaabachi/Optimization/README.md

 gradual_warmup_scaled_lr_large_minibatch.ipynb
 Results&Visualizations.ipynb
 report.pdf
 * DATA FOLDER: As the results and plots capture information about running time and other parameters, it is necessary to run the notebooks on Google Colab or VMs with similar hardware for reproducibility.
-As running all batch sizes in a loop for every notebook would trigger Colabs user-limitation to free GPU service and it would be too tiresome for the reader to change filenames manually from run to run (doing a single batch size at a time to avoid Colab from crashing/limiting free GPU), in order to produce the .csv files him/herself and run the plots, all of the results (.csv files) have been stored in the data-folder.
+As running all batch sizes in a loop for every notebook would trigger Colabs user-limitation to free GPU service and it would be too tiresome for the reader to change filenames manually from run to run (doing a single batch size at a time to avoid Colab from crashing/limiting free GPU), in order to produce the .csv files him/herself and run the plots, all of the results (.csv files) have been stored in the dataOPTML-folder.
 These can be used to run the Results&Visualization.ipynb.

 ## Conclusion
 For insights to the discussion and conclusion we refer to the report.